wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## This article (automation)

-Because of the above issues, I am creating <a href="#shell-scripts-in-ssh">scripts</a> that can, with one command, stand up a Kubernetes cluster in AWS (after you establish credentials).
-But that's just the first step.
+Because of the above issues, I am creating <a href="#shell-scripts-in-ssh">scripts</a> that can, with one command, use   <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform IaC and Sentinel PaC</a> to stand up a Kubernetes cluster within AWS (after installing clients and establishing credentials), then identify the optimal Kunbernetes specifications by running tests of how quickly it takes Kubernetes to scale horizonatally and vertically.

+But that's just the beginning.

 The contribution of this article is a carefully sequenced presentation of complex material so it's both easier to understand quickly yet more deeply.
 "PROTIP" flags insightful commentary while hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial to both <a  href="#exam-preparations">prepare for</a> <a href="#professional-certifications-in-kubernetes">Kubernetes exams</a> and to work as an SRE in <a href="#Production">production use</a>.

 ## Open-Source History

 The word "kubernetes" is the <a target="_blank" href="https://en.wiktionary.org/wiki/%CE%BA%CF%85%CE%B2%CE%B5%CF%81%CE%BD%CE%AE%CF%84%CE%B7%CF%82">ancient Greek word</a> (based on "to steer") for people who pilot cargo ships –- "helmsman" or "pilot" in English.
-That's why Docker/Kubernetes experts are called <a target="_blank" href="https://www.docker.com/community/captains">"captains"</a>, and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a> (the package manager for Kubernetes).
+That's why Docker/Kubernetes experts are called <a target="_blank" href="https://www.docker.com/community/captains">"captains"</a>.
+Docker Captains work together on <a target="_blank" href="https://github.com/docker-captains/about">github.com/docker-captains/</a>

+Associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a> (the package manager for Kubernetes).

 Kubernetes is often abbreviated as <strong>k8s</strong> (pronounced "kate"), with 8 replacing the number of characters between k and s.
 Thus, <a target="_blank" href="https://k8s.io/">https://k8s.io</a> redirects you to the <strong>home page for Kubernetes software</strong>: